darrelmiller/mvpsummit/README.md

 # Demos of Graph SDKs

-Included are two projects that show how to use AuthenticationProviders, GraphClientFactory.
+Included are two projects that show how to use AuthenticationProviders and GraphClientFactory.
 Currently the GraphClientFactory is private and requires a custom build to compile.